itsahmedmohamedamin/Predicting-Insurance-Premiums/README.md

 # Predicting Insurance Premiums

 ## Below is a comprehensive data analysis for individuals from the four regions of the United States, examining their characteristics including number of children, BMI, age, sex, smoking status, and insurance charges.
-This analysis is followed by the application of a Machine Learning Random Forest Regressor algorithm, incorporating feature engineering to enhance predictive performance.
+This analysis is followed by the application of a Machine Learning Random Forest Regressor algorithm, incorporating feature engineering to enhance predictive performance of charges with accuracy 88%.

 1- **Correlation Heatmap for Numerical Features**
 ![image](https://github.com/itsahmedmohamedamin/Predicting-Insurance-Premiums/assets/50253297/60c2f101-bcc7-44bd-9fe3-b70db6399730)